 4. nil, nil

-We can have an aggreement, that if we have error value we do not look at data.
+We can have an agreement that if we have an error value, we don’t look at data.
 It looks fine for most real cases.
 But it removes only one redundant case.
-We still have nil, nil which cannot be processed properly.
-More than that, we have access to one type that really should not be present anyhow.
-I mean why can we get access to error type if no error takes place?
+We still have nil, nil which can’t be processed properly.
+More than that, we have access to one type that really should not be present at all.
+I mean, why can we get access to the error type if no error takes place?
 Or the opposite.

-Most likely you find it familiar if you ever programmed golang.
-I guess the closes C++ way to express golang error handling is using tuples:
+Most likely you find it familiar if you’ve ever programmed in Go.
+I guess the closest C++ way to express Go-style error handling is using tuples:

 std::tuple<R, E> Foo(D dependencies, R request);